 - “Companies in this industry prepare meals and snacks for immediate consumption from motorized vehicles or nonmotorized carts, such as food trucks, ice cream trucks, mobile concession stands, and hot dog carts.
 No major companies dominate the industry.

-- The U.S. mobile food services industry includes about 5,500 establishments (single-location companies and branches of multi-location companies) with combined annual revenue of about $3 billion, according to Food Truck Nation.
+- The US mobile food services industry includes about 5,200 establishments (single-location companies and branches of multi-location companies) with combined annual revenue of about $1.2 billion.

 This Street Stalls & Kiosks market research report summary is from Euromonitor, which also sells a full version of this report.

 - Digitization has been a great opportunity during the pandemic.
 It increased flexibility of food providers, improved their ability to accept payments of any kind and added convenience to their services.
 Digitization also improved the ability to be where the customers are, with mobility of food trucks they are able to go to the customers at event location or block parties.